hollasch/LSON/README.md

 Tables
 -------
 A _table_ expresses data in tabular form, like a CSV file, but where each item can be any legal LSON object.
-The following fragment:
+Tables are delimited with `[#` and `#]` tokens.
+These sequences may not contain whitespace.

+    [#
-    <[key1 key2 key3]:
+      [key1    key2   key3]:
-        [ thing1  false   3 ]
-        [ thing2  false  13 ]
-        [ thing3  true   37 ]
-    >
+      [thing1  false     3]
+      [thing2  false    13]
+      [thing3  true     37]
+    #]

-uses brackets to mark table rows, which can aid legibility and debugging with erroneous inputs.
+The fragment above uses brackets to delimit table rows, which can aid legibility and debugging with erroneous inputs.
 If brackets are used to delimit the column names, then they are required around each row of data, and must yield a parsing error for a row that does not contain the same number of values as the header row.

 However, brackets are optional, and the same table could be expressed thus:

-    <
+    [#
         key1   ; key2  ; key3
     ://--------;-------;------
         thing1 ; false ;    3
         thing2 ; false ;   13
         thing3 ; true  ;   37
-    >
+    #]

 While the absence of square brackets means that rows cannot be validated individually for the expected number of values, the entire table must still contain a number of values that is a multiple